feilster/anglinks/guides/css.md

 .day-trips-only:after {content: 'Day Trips Only';}
 .closed-spot {color: #AAA !important;}
 .closed-spot:after {content: 'Closed';}
-.dam-info:after {content: 'Additional Info'; color: DarkTurquoise !important;}
+.dam-info:after {content: 'Interesting Facts'; color: DarkTurquoise !important;}
-.spots .gallery:after {content: 'Gallery'; color: Teal !important;}
-.spots .video:after {content: 'Video'; color: Teal !important; margin-bottom: 0.3rem;}
-.spots .video {margin-bottom: 0.5rem;}
 a.unpaged-spot {color: #777 !important;}
 a.unpaged-spot:hover {color: #44505B !important;}
+div.dam-blurb-top, div.prov-blurb-top {margin-bottom: 10px;}
+div.dam-blurb-top:before {content:'Here’s a map of all the fishing spots and accommodation we’ve discovered at ';}
+div.dam-blurb-top:after {content:' including some additional info.';}
+div.prov-blurb-top:before {content:'Here’s a map of all the fishing spots we’ve discovered in ';}
+div.prov-blurb-top:after {content:' including some additional info.';}
 span.dam-blurb-top:before {content:'Here’s a map of all the fishing spots we’ve discovered at ';}
 span.dam-blurb-top:after {content:' including some additional info.';}
 span.prov-blurb-top:before {content:'Here’s a map of all the fishing spots we’ve discovered in ';}